roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/README.md

 ### Product Background

-The **RAK7258 Micro Gateway** is a full 8-channel LoRaWAN® Gateway with built-in Ethernet connectivity for a straightforward setup.
+The **RAK7258 Micro Gateway** is a full 8-channel Gateway with built-in Ethernet connectivity for a straightforward setup.
 Additionally, there is an on-board Wi-Fi setup that allows it to be easily configured via the default Wi-Fi AP mode.

 As with the other RAKwireless Industrial Gateways, it also supports MQTT Bridge mode, with the option for TLS authentication.